LNP-BP/LNPBPs/lnpbp-0006.md

 ### Anchor structure and serialization

-Ahcnor consists of the following fields, serialized according to the strict serialization rules (see LNPBP-7):
+Anchor consists of the following fields, serialized according to the strict serialization rules (see LNPBP-7):
 1. `txid`: 32-byte transaction id
 2. `commitment`: a commutment block structure from LNPBP-4